 Section 6.
 Discrimination, Societal Abuses, and Trafficking in Persons

 Rape and Domestic Violence: Rape, including spousal rape, is a criminal offense, and the government effectively prosecuted persons accused of such crimes.
 The penalty for rape is two to six years in prison.
 In aggravated circumstances, the sentence is four to 10 years.
-No cases of rape or domestic violence were reported in the first 10 months of the year.
+No figures for cases of rape or domestic violence are yet available for the first 11 months of the year.

 The law prohibits domestic violence, and the government effectively enforced it.
 Domestic violence is a criminal offense; the penalty for spousal abuse is two to six years in prison.
 In aggravated circumstances, the prison term is four to eight years.